MirageNet/Mirage/doc/docs/guides/community-guides/mirage-quick-start-guide.md

 A scene networked object all can access and adjust.

-Create a SceneScript.cs, add it onto an empty GameObject in the scene called SceneScript.
+Create a SceneScript.cs, and add it onto an empty GameObject in the scene called SceneScript.

-Then create a Canvas with text and button, similar to below.
+Then create a Canvas with text and a button, similar to the image below.

 ![](/img/guides/community-guides/mirage-quick-start-guide/image--011.jpg)